Geelong just gained another exciting new dining destination.

 Set in the former Federal Woollen Mills, one of the city’s most iconic and historic buildings, and beneath the historic North Geelong smokestack, is a whimsical new restaurant laced with old-world charm.

-A grand, all-occasions bistro, 1915 promises to be one of Geelong’s most unique dining and drinking experiences when it opens to the public on Thursday, July 1.
+A grand, all-occasions bistro, 1915 promises to be one of Geelong’s most unique dining and drinking experiences.

 The key takeaways